TankaJahari/cyclistic.charliesun/README.md

 ### Focus marketing and advertising resources on high casual user traffic times and locations

-- Utilize advertisements on various digital channels (search engine ads, social media platforms) to advertise Cyclistic when users are searching for or browsing through Chicago’s top tourist locations, restaurants, etc.
+ - Casual users used Cyclistic more during weekend days and spring and summer months.
+Since these are high traffic periods for casual users, there is more visibility for advertisements/marketing.

- - Casual users used Cyclistic more on the weekend days and in the spring and summer months.
-Since these are high traffic periods for casual users, there would be more visibility for advertisements/marketing.
-There should be value to gain from focusing advertising onto these times.
+  - Utilize advertisements across various digital channels to advertise when users are searching for/browsing through Chicago’s top tourist locations, restaurants, etc., especially for locations near Chicago's lake shore, where casual users showed a high volume of Cyclistic rides.

  - If a casual user is using a parking app in a busy or 'difficult to drive' location, advertise nearby Cyclistic stations so they might think *“Hmmm, next time, I could just use Cyclistic and bike from/to here.
 I could save on gas and parking AND see more of Chicago”*.